TheBiomics/Biomolecular-Calculations/README.md

-# Biomolecular-Calculations
+# Biomolecular Calculator
-Calculation of Biomolecular Dimensions for AutoDock VINA Docking and Other Operations
+Calculation of Biomolecular Dimensions

 # Usage

-## Using script for pdbs in a directory
+## Using script for pdbs in a directory to create vina config files in bulk

 ```
 # Single File In a Directory for Specific residues (residues are optional, if not provided it will work for whole the structure)